 I am keen to get my young children into adventurous travel so when I booked a family trip to the Italian island of Sicily, I knew we would have to make a special guided tour of Mt Etna.
 The volcano is one of the most active in Europe with frequent eruptions.
 However, it is safe to visit and there are some excellent guides to help you explore the mountain.

-We booked a family-friendly exploration of Mt Etna with the local tour group Etna Finder.
-Our guide Marco, tailormade the trip so that it appealed to our young children (aged 5 and 3 at the time).
+We booked a family-friendly exploration of Mt Etna with the local tour group because we had little ones in tow but we wanted to experience adventure travel.
+Europe tours for adventure-loving families can be difficult to come by, so our guide Marco, tailormade the trip so that it appealed to our young children (aged 5 and 3 at the time).
 We climbed up lava slopes, the kids clambered on a lava bomb and enjoyed exploring a lava cave.
 We also saw houses submerged by lava.

 Prices start from €60 per person and it’s best to visit in spring or autumn.
 However, if you visit in winter you can also go skiing!